Connect with us!

 How Does Someone Prove Negligence in Florida Car Accident Cases?

-Negligence is the standard legal grounds that most car crash attorneys base their civil cases upon.
+Negligence is the standard legal grounds that most Florida auto accident attorneys base their civil cases upon.
 Negligence applies to these cases because all people who get behind the wheel enter into a social contract, requiring them to operate their vehicles in a way that does not place others at an unreasonable risk of harm.

 This legal obligation exists because a single lapse in judgment or moment of distraction can lead to devastating collisions with other motorists or pedestrians.